AP® World History: Modern| Free-Response Questions

 Source: College Board

-Essay starts with context or background which “sets the scene” for the essay
+• Essay starts with context or background, which sets the scene

-- The introductory paragraph contains the context and the thesis
+• The introductory paragraph contains the context and thesis

-- There are at least five paragraphs (more is ok!)
+• There are at least 5 paragraphs (more is OK)

-- The first and second body paragraphs address changes
+• The first and second paragraphs address changes

-- The conclusion paragraph summarizes the essay’s thesis and main points
+• The conclusion summarizes the essay’s thesis and main points

-Evidence is specific and the writing is direct and clear and ties back
+• Evidence is specific, and the writing is direct, clear and ties back

 The best way to practice for the AP World History FRQs is to use released questions from the College Board’s previous exams.